 This is the largest terrestrial salamander in the state.
 It is a chunky black to dark brown salamander with an irregular pattern of yellow blotches and a lightly mottled ventral coloration.
 This species grows to around 7-10 in total length with some individuals reaching lengths of around a foot.
 Females attach their eggs to sticks and debris near the bottom of the ponds in globular clumps of up to 50 eggs.

-Similar Species: The Spotted Salamander (Ambystoma maculatum) is similar in appearance to this species, but generally has smaller spots that are arranged roughly in two rows dorsally, unlike the irregular dorsal blotching of Tiger Salamanders.
-In addition, the spots of the spotted salamander never extend on to their underbelly where the blotches of a tiger salamander usually do.
-The head and general body size of a typical Tiger Salamander is much larger than that of typical Spotted Salamander.
+The Spotted Salamander (Ambystoma maculatum) is similar in appearance to this species, but generally has smaller spots that are arranged roughly in two rows dorsally, unlike the irregular dorsal blotching of Eastern Tiger Salamanders.
+In addition, the spots of the Spotted Salamander never extend on to their underbelly where the blotches of the Eastern Tiger Salamander usually do.
+The head and general body size of a typical Eastern Tiger Salamander is much larger than that of typical Spotted Salamander.

-Conservation: Though their occurence in Indiana is quite patchy and seemingly unpredictable, they are abundant where they occur.
-They tend to be the dominant salamander species in wetland communities in which they breed and may outcompete other Ambystomatids.
+Though their occurrence in Indiana is quite patchy and seemingly unpredictable, they are abundant where they occur.
+They tend to be the dominant salamander species in wetland communities in which they breed and may outcompete other ambystomatids.
 They tolerate habitat disturbance as well as predatory fish in their ponds.
 I am unaware of any major threats to this species in Indiana.

 Petranka, J. W. 1998.
 Salamanders of the United States and Canada.
 Smithsonian Institute Press, Washington D.C.